-The proposed mixed-use building is a pedestrian-oriented development that provides 63 affordable units and one (1) market-rate unit in proximity to several transit options.
-As previously mentioned, the project site is located approximately one-quarter mile from the future Fairview Heights Station of the Crenshaw/LAX Transit Project, which is currently under construction at the intersection of Redondo Boulevard and West Boulevard.
-The site is within one-half mile of several other bus stops along Hyde Park Boulevard to the north and Florence Boulevard to the south, which serves the Los Angeles County Metropolitan Transit Authority ("Metro") 40 and 110, 111, and 210 bus lines, and is therefore within a transit priority area.
-These transit stations provide access to employment centers and jobs, local and regional destinations, and other neighborhood services for project residents.
-The proposed project will also allow for the reduction of vehicle trips by placing a high density residential development within proximity to public transit.
+The proposed residential building is a pedestrian-oriented development that provides 87 affordable units in proximity to several transit options.
+As previously mentioned, the Project Site is located within 0.18 mile from bus stops serving Metro Local Lines 45 and 105/705 and LADOT DASH Southeast.
+These transit stops provide access to employment centers and jobs, local and regional destinations, and other neighborhood services for Project residents.
+The proposed Project will also allow for the reduction of vehicle trips by placing a high-density residential development within proximity to public transit.
 The availability of many transit options along the commercial corridors creates a lesser need for the use of personal vehicles.
-The project will not provide any vehicular parking spaces, thereby reducing vehicle trips.
-Additionally, the project will provide a total of 56 bicycle parking stalls, including 51 long-term and 5 short-term bicycle parking stalls on site.
-There will be one (1) centralized enclosed long-term bicycle parking storage area at the ground floor, and the short-term bicycle parking stalls will be located directly adjacent to the lobby area where they are easily accessible from the street.
-As such, the project conforms to the purpose of the Mobility Element of the General Plan.
+Additionally, the Project will provide a total of 73 bicycle parking stalls, including seven short-term and 66 long-term bicycle parking stalls on site.
+There will be two (2) long-term bicycle parking storage areas a storage room on the ground floor.
+As such, the Project conforms to the purpose of the Mobility Element of the General Plan.

-Land Use Element - West Adams - Baldwin Hills - Leimert Community Plan
+Land Use Element - Southeast Los Angeles Community Plan

-The West Adams - Baldwin Hills - Leimert Community Plan was adopted by City Council in March 2017, with related zoning ordinances effective on April 19, 2017.
+The Southeast Los Angeles Community Plan was adopted by City Council in November 22, 2017, with related zoning ordinances effective on December 29, 2018.
 The Community Plan's purpose is to promote an arrangement of land use, circulation, and services which all encourage and contribute to the economic, social and physical health, safety, welfare, and convenience of the Community.
 The Land Use Designations and corresponding zones in the Community Plan are implemented through zoning regulations in the Los Angeles Municipal Code ("LAMC") including applicable ordinances that are codified in the LAMC.

-The West Adams - Baldwin Hills - Leimert Community Plan designates the site for Neighborhood Commercial land uses.
-The project site is zoned C2-1VL-CPIO, which is consistent with the corresponding zones of C1, C1.5, C2, C4, R3, and RAS3 in the Community Plan.
-The C2-1VL-CPIO Zone, in combination with CPIO regulations, allows residential density at 800 square feet of lot area per dwelling.
-The project site containing 20,648 square feet is permitted a base density of 26 dwelling units.
-The project utilizes the State Density Bonus Law (California Government Code Section 65915) and the City's Ordinance No. 179.681 (Density Bonus Ordinance), codified in LAMC Section 12.22 A.25, and Ordinance No. 185,373 (Value Capture Ordinance), codified in LAMC Section 12.24 U.26 (Conditional Use Section of LAMC) to increase the maximum density from 26 to 64 dwelling units, 63 of which will be set aside for Very Low Income and Low Income Households.
-The project also proposes supportive services in an area that is close to various bus routes, connecting the project site to other regional and local destinations.
-The project will contribute to the West Adams - Baldwin Hills - Leimert area as a medium- to high-density residential development that provides housing and employment services.
+The Southeast Los Angeles Community Plan designates the site for Community Commercial land uses.
+The project site is zoned C2-1- CPIO, which is consistent with the corresponding zones of C2, C4, RAS3, R3, RAS4, and R4 zones in the Community Plan.
+The C2 Zone allows R4 density at 400 square feet of lot area per dwelling.
+The project site containing 12,650 square feet is permitted a base density of 32 dwelling units.
+The project utilizes the State Density Bonus Law (California Government Code Section 65915) and the City's Ordinance No. 179,681 (Density Bonus Ordinance), codified in LAMC Section 12.22 A.25, and Ordinance No. 185,373 (Value Capture Ordinance), codified in LAMC Section 12.24 U.26 (Conditional Use Section of LAMC) to increase the maximum density from 32 to 87 dwelling units, all of which will be set aside for Low Income Households.
+The project site to other regional and local destinations.
+The project will contribute to the Southeast Los Angeles area as a medium-to high-density residential development that provides housing services.
 Furthermore, as found in the Streamlined Infill Development Projects Finding, the project is consistent with applicable objective zoning standards.
-As such, the project conforms to the purpose of the West Adams - Baldwin Hills - Leimert Community Plan.
+As such, the project conforms to the purpose of the Southeast Los Angeles Community Plan.